Waterbury, Connecticut: Little People VillageCrumbling tiny structures back in the woods, built to appease the elves, according to some.

 - Old Waterbury Rd, Waterbury, CT

-- Take CT 84 to Exit 17.
-Go North on Rt 63 past the restaurant Maggie McFly's (which provides a convenient place to park).
-A few blocks north of Maggie's is Old Waterbury Road on the right.
+- I-84 exit 17.
+If eastbound, turn north on Hwy 63.
+If westbound, turn south (The two exit ramps are almost a mile apart and Little People Village is between them).
+Once on Hwy 63, look for the restaurant Maggie McFly's (a convenient place to park).
+A few blocks north of Maggie's is Old Waterbury Rd on the right.
 At the end of Old Waterbury Road you will find an access road that leads into the woods.
 Follow it for a few minutes until it ends.
-The village will be a few dozen yards into the woods.
-When you walk under the power lines and see the electrical tower, look left.
+The Village will be a few dozen yards into the woods.
+When you walk under the power lines and see the electrical tower, look left (The Village almost bordering the north side of I-84).

 - Abandoned in woods.